petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 The cell metrics are kept in a `cell_metrics` struct as [described here]({{"/datastructure/standard-cell-metrics/"|absolute_url}}).
 The cell metrics are stored in: `sessionName.cell_metrics.cellinfo.mat` in the clustering path.

 ### Session metadata
 A Matlab struct `session` stored in a .mat file: `sessionName.session.mat`.
 The session struct contains all session-level metadata.
-The session struct can be generated using the [sessionTemplate.m](https://github.com/petersenpeter/CellExplorer/blob/master/calc_CellMetrics/sessionTemplate.m) and visualized with [gui_session.m](https://github.com/petersenpeter/CellExplorer/blob/master/calc_CellMetrics/gui_session.m).
+The session struct can be generated using the [sessionTemplate.m](https://github.com/petersenpeter/CellExplorer/blob/master/calc_CellMetrics/sessionTemplate.m) and inspected with [gui_session.m](https://github.com/petersenpeter/CellExplorer/blob/master/calc_CellMetrics/gui_session.m).
 The `sessionName.session.mat` files should be stored in the basepath.
 It is structured as defined below:

 * `general`
   * `name` : name of session